 While not all of these symptoms are DENTAL FORCE related, many are in tens of millions of patients.
 Patients have often seen multiple doctors seeking relief.
-They have typically found no answers except for over-the-counter and prescription pain killers, which only mask the symptoms, and do not resolve the underlying cause of the pain.
+They have typically found no answers except for over-the-counter and prescription pain killers, which only mask the symptoms, but do not resolve the underlying cause of pain.

 Very few of these patients have been examined by a dentist trained and equipped in assessing, diagnosing and treating these symptoms, which are dental force related.